 In cases where there is a conflict, a group member may be asked to step down from a review.
 In other cases, a declaration of interest may be sufficient.
-If in any doubt at all, group members should contact the Community Development Panel manager at Frame Projects, Tom Bolton - tom@frame-projects.co.uk - to discuss.
+If in any doubt at all, group members should contact the Community Development Panel manager at Frame Projects.